The first Mark IX armored personnel carrier

 Armored personnel carrier Mark IX and its features

-The construction of the first two BTR prototypes began in England in September 1917 by the largest British industrial company of the early 1899th century - Armstrong Whitworth & Co Ltd, which specialized mainly in the production of various weapons and ships.
-For example, it was this company that made for Russia the world's first Arctic-class icebreaker Ermak, which was commissioned in XNUMX and decommissioned fleet only in 1963 year.
+The construction of the first two prototypes of armored personnel carriers began in England in September 1917 by the largest British industrial company of the early 1899th century - Armstrong Whitworth & Co Ltd, which specialized mainly in the production of various weapons and ships.
+For example, it was this company that produced for Russia the world's first icebreaker of the Arctic class "Ermak", which was put into operation in XNUMX, and decommissioned fleet only in 1963 year.

 Cannon Mark V Tank